mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ![](05.png)

 By default a script component will have `x` and `y` inputs, and `out` and `a` as outputs.
 When all parameters on either side are removed, the component will draw a jagged edge on that side.
-This is completely okay as not all scripts require inputs or produce values on the other output:
+This is completely okay as not all scripts require inputs or produce values as outputs:

 ![](06.png)